openMF/web-app/playwright/README.md

 ### SSL Certificate Handling

-The local Fineract backend uses a self-signed certificate.
+The local Apache Fineract® backend uses a self-signed certificate.
 This is handled automatically:

 ```typescript
 // playwright.config.ts